yuchenkan/gcc-jump/README.md

 ```
 :GcjObj example
 ```
 Use `:GcjObj $binary` to list all source files for the `$binary`.
 Cross-file linkage is processed at the first time calling this command, and this can be slow for large binaries.
-Currently only binaries in elf format is supported.
+Currently only binaries in elf format are supported.

 Use `:GcjObj` to list all source files in the database.